octaharon/yantrix/README.md

 `Effects` are pure high-order functions that update `Data Model` based on its current state and emitted `Events`, very similar to the way `FSMs` operate (and Redux's _reducers_).
 However, `FSMs` cannot alter the `Data Model` directly, locked inside their local scope, they can emit `Events` through the `Event Adapter`, which is mapped to a particular `Effect` by the `Effect Matrix` of the owning slice.

-All the `Effects` triggered by different slices are batched every iteration of `Main Loop`, yielding exactly one (or none) `Data Model` update regardles of how many `FSM` transitions were performed.
+All the `Effects` triggered by different slices are batched every iteration of `Main Loop`, yielding exactly one (or none) `Data Model` update regardless of how many `FSM` transitions were performed.

 #### Transformers